Bahrain F1 to run without fans due to virus as markets fall - WHIZ News

 The Dubai Financial Market closed down 7.87%.
 The Abu Dhabi Securities Exchange fell 5.37%.

-Saudi Arabia’s Tadawul stock exchange fell over 8% in active trading, with its marquee Saudi Aramco stock falling below its initial public offering price for the first time.
+Saudi Arabia’s Tadawul stock exchange dropped 8.32%, with its marquee Saudi Aramco stock falling below its initial public offering price for the first time.
 The state-run Saudi Arabian Oil Co. offered a sliver of its value to investors on the market in December.

-The Egyptian stock market’s benchmark index, the EGX 30, fell nearly 4%.
+The Egyptian stock market’s benchmark index, the EGX 30, closed down just over 4%.

 OPEC and key ally Russia failed to agree on a cut to oil production Friday.
 That saw crude oil prices, the bedrock commodity of the Mideast, drop.
 Benchmark Brent crude sold Sunday for around $45 a barrel, down some 11% from the year prior.